Chronos and Kairos: Time in Prose

 Salvador Dalí’s The Persistence of Memory (1931).
 Dalí conceived of time as being “hard” or “soft” — this is perhaps a more accessible phrasing than my own, but I worry that it might be as opaque as McLuhan’s “hot” and “cold” conception of media.

 I’ve been giving more thought to the practice of writing fiction lately.
-This makes sense – we published one of Edgar’s novellas, and I’ve got one of my own that I need to tune up this summer so that we can get it out.
 For this reason, my mind has been occupied by the mechanics of prose fiction.

 Over the past few years, I’ve talked about a number of art forms – I’m mostly concerned with prose fiction and roleplaying games, which take as their media language (though differently than poetry; I’m not exactly the person to ask about poetry.
 I like a fair amount of it, but I’ve never really been a poet) and the social contract, respectively.
 Other art forms use other media: the medium of music is sound, the medium of painting is the application of pigment to a surface, the medium of sculpture is the stone, metal, clay, and other materials in which the artist works, the medium of theatre is the space of the stage, and the medium of film is time itself.